abdurahim-H/vehicle-emissions-regression-analysis/README.md

 ## 📝 My Learning Journey

-This project represents a significant milestone in my data science learning journey.
+This project marks an early milestone in my journey to master AI.
 What began as a practice exercise in linear regression became an exciting discovery about the evolution of automotive technology.

 Key learning points:
 - Practical application of linear regression models